Major Rivers A Texas Specific Water Education Program

 If you have used Major Rivers as an educational tool in the past, please take a moment to complete the Major Rivers Evaluation Form.
 Thank you!

 Lower Colorado River Authority originally launched the Major Rivers program in 1989, and released an updated version in 2002 with a new look, more hands-on activities, and Internet resources.
 In the spring of 2003, the Texas Water Development Board (the state agency charged with water planning in Texas) and LCRA worked together to produce a new statewide version of Major Rivers that integrates water planning with the water supply lesson and includes historical stories about Texas river basins.
 In 2008, the Texas Water Development Board offered an updated version of the Major Rivers program that included the latest information from the 2007 State Water Plan, a DVD version of the introductory movie, a new water conservation exercise for saving water outdoors and for the first time, all student materials are available in both English and Spanish language versions.
-In 2011, Major Rivers was again revised to reflect the correlations to the latest Texas Learning Standards.
-Year 2012 brought about a new State Water Plan and Major Rivers reflected the changes.
-In 2014, Major Rivers was revised for the latest TEKS, web resources and content.
+In 2012, Major Rivers was updated to reflect a new State Water Plan.
+2017 will be the next revision year with changes to Major Rivers reflecting the newest State Water Plan.

 The program contains seven main lessons and one review lesson.
 Each lesson has a corresponding section in the student workbook, and many lessons have corresponding workbook exercises.
 There are also optional extension and enrichment activities at the end of each lesson.
 The lesson objectives not only define important knowledge and skills related to water, but they also support many of the Texas Education Agency's TEKS objectives for social studies, science, language arts and math.